GarfieldMa/COMP2123_Selflearning_Report/COMP2123 Self-Learning Report<br:>Prim's Algorithm.md

 vector<bool> visited;
 visited.resize(g.getNumOfVertex(), false);
 ```
+Or an simple array would do the job (remember to initialize it though).

 **Keep these three arrays in mind cause they are the keys to this problem!😉**

-##  The iteration should begin!
+## Let the Iteration Begin!
-Now, we could start the iteration to build the tree!
+Now, we could start the iteration to build up our tree!

 - A while loop would be a good choice in this case 😀.